CharlesGueunet/zsh-config/README.md

-This is a simple zsh configuration based on zprezto and grml.
+This is a simple zsh configuration based on zprezto, fzf and grml.

 Copyright (C) 2016 Charles Gueunet